derekburton/nku-project/README.md

 * This also has a show page which shows a description and a picture as well as everything else shown on the index page.

 To use just create a coaster and place details in it.

-Also have session controller, just haven't implemented sessions yet...